S1monr3dst0ne07/leetcode-baabnq/README.md

 ### Execution
 Assuming Baabnq has been set up in the current work directory. <br>
-If you don't have Baabnq set up, you can use the [Kit](https://github.com/baabnq/kit) to do so.
+If you don't have Baabnq set up, you can use the [Development Kit](https://github.com/baabnq/kit) to do so.
 ```
 git clone https://github.com/baabnq/leetcode-examples
-python compi.py -i leetcode-examples/<examples directory>/main.baabnq
+python compi.py -i leetcode-examples/<problem directory>/main.baabnq
 python vm.py -f build.s1
 ```